Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

-In 2012 there were 17 students in clinicals courses and 207 students taking pre-clinical courses.
+In 2014, there were 59 students in clinical courses and 399 students taking pre-clinical courses.

 - How many students are accepted into the clinical program for Radiologic Technology each year?

-- Is this program designed to help meet the needs of the rapidly growing healthcare Industry?
+- Are the medical imaging programs designed to help meet the needs of the rapidly growing healthcare Industry?